shivishbrahma/dev.to/content/deploying-react-app-in-github-pages-4jfd.md

 ## FAQ

 1. Why using multiple versions for node-setup?
-    Ans: We are using 12, 14, 16 node versions, because there might be some new or old packages that won't be compiled in one of the 3.
+    Ans: We are using 18.x and 20.x node versions, because there might be some new or old packages that won't be compiled in one of the 2.
 But it is advisable to use the node version that you are using in the local setup.
 2. What are the possible reasons for failing react compilation in Github Workflow?
     Ans: Here a list of reasons where react compilation might fail:
     - If there are depreciation warnings or any other react warnings showing in terminal after `npm start` in local.
     - If you miss to create the same branch name mentioned as trigger on push or pull_request.